LinuxCNC/linuxcnc/src/hal/classicladder/zEMC_README.txt

 --- made integer window toggle from symbol names to variable names when section display window button is toggled.
 --- added colours to variables to diffientiate between in,out and internal variables
 --- if the number of words defined is less then number of words normally displayed the window adjusts
---- displays 15 word variables now.
+--- displays max 15 word variables now.

 symbols_gtk.c:
 --- changed to show HAL signals in comment slot
 --- added messages to statusbar when window toggled
+--- change to have only one editable line (gets rid of mass of blank line)

 SUBMAKEFILE:
 --- completely different for EMC.
 This makefile is for the user program only.